cmd-stream/cmd-stream-examples-go/README.md

 - hello-world_protobuf: Demonstrates the basic usage of cmd-stream-go with the Protobuf serializer.
-- keepalive: Shows how the client can keep a connection alive when there are no commands to send.
+- keepalive: Shows how the client can keep a connection alive when there are no Commands to send.
-- reconnect: Demonstrates how the client can reconnect to the server after a lost connection.
+- reconnect: Demonstrates how the client can reconnect to the server after losing the connection.
-- server-streaming: An example where the command sends back multiple results.
+- server-streaming: An example where the Command sends back multiple Results.
-- versioning: Shows how the server can handle different versions of the same command, such as supporting older clients.
+- versioning: Shows how the server can handle different versions of the same Command.
 - rpc: Demonstrates how to implement RPC using cmd-stream-go.
 - tls: Shows how to use cmd-stream-go with TLS.